mattrossman/energize-andover-blog/content/about/_index.md

 hidden = true
 +++

+You can find (some) of the code and resources I'm using on the GitHub repository [located here](https://github.com/mattrossman/andover-energy-analysis).

 This blog is published on GitHub Pages.
 It is built with the [Hugo](https://gohugo.io/) static site tool, based off the [Cactus Plus](https://github.com/nodejh/hugo-theme-cactus-plus) theme.

 Want to make a blog like this one?
 [Read my guide]({{< ref "how-to.md" >}}) for a breakdown of how to get started.